ashokreddy1613/Interview/Interview-Questions.md

 You can print the last 15 lines of a file in Linux using the tail command

 ### How do you enable passwordless authentication between two servers?
 To enable passwordless SSH authentication between two Linux servers, I use SSH key-based authentication.
-This avoids manual password entry and is commonly used for automation, CI/CD, and secure server-to-server communication.
+This avoids manual password entry and is commonly used for automation, CI/CD, and secure server-to-server communication.9705734265

 =============================================================================================================================================>